thonatt/CSL/README.md

 ## Shader setup

 Shader type and GLSL version are setup using a specific namespace.
-For example, `using namespace csl::vert_330` gives access to the built-in functions and built-in variables for a vertex shader with GLSL 3.30.
-Vertex, fragment, geometry, and tesselation shaders are currently supported.
-A [shadertoy](https://www.shadertoy.com/) namespace is also available.
+For example, `using namespace csl::glsl::vert_420` gives access to the built-in functions and built-in variables for a vertex shader with GLSL 4.20.
+Vertex, fragment, geometry, compute,and tesselation shaders are currently supported.

 Starting a new shader requires to create a variable of type `Shader`.
 This type contains two important member functions.
-The first one is `Shader::main` which allows to setup the main using a lambda function with no argument that returns nothing.
-The second one is `Shader::str`, which retrieves the `std::string` associated to the shader that can later be sent to the GPU.
+The first one is `Shader::main` which allows to setup the main function using a lambda function with no argument that returns nothing.
+The second one is `Shader::glsl_str`, which retrieves the `std::string` associated to the shader that can later be sent to the GPU.
 See the [previous section](#setup) for an example.

-CSL assumes instructions are called sequentially so it is not thread-safe.
+CSL assumes instructions are called sequentially and is **not** thread-safe.

 ## Basic and Sampler types